cgjuan01/Causal-deep-learning-GNN-multi-omic/README.md

 recovers exercise-responsive and ageing-causal genes from human physical activity."*

-The pipeline combines **LD-aware, overlap-aware, pleiotropy-filtered multi-omic Mendelian randomisation (MR)** with a **supervised graph-attention network (GAT)** to prioritise genes linking vigorous physical activity (VPA) to biological ageing, then subjects the eight triple-convergent genes to **systematic cis-MR with
+The pipeline combines **linkage disequilibrium (LD)-aware, overlap-aware, pleiotropy-filtered multi-omic Mendelian randomisation (MR)** with a **supervised graph-attention network (GAT)** to prioritise genes linking vigorous physical activity (VPA) to biological ageing, then subjects the eight triple-convergent genes to **systematic cis-MR with